 - Hissing or roaring sound in ROW.

-- Smell of petroleum product, mild fragrant odour (Ethanol), pungent odour such as sulfur (rotten eggs or garlic-like).
+- Smell of petroleum product, mild fragrant odour (Ethanol), pungent odour such as sulphur, rotten eggs or garlic-like (LPG).

-Any one of the above or combinations, indicate the presence of leak from the pipeline and needs to be informed promptly to the pipeline owner on the telephone numbers as mentioned in the warning boards provided in the pipeline route.
+- Any one of the above or combinations indicate the presence of leak from the pipeline and needs to be informed promptly to the pipeline owner on the telephone numbers as mentioned in the warning boards provided in the pipeline route or toll-free number given in the emergency contact number tab.

 - Immediately leave the area in an upwind direction and inform others to stay away from the area.

-- In case of school or any other public gathering, students, teachers, entire school staff to be evacuated and act as per the emergency response plan of the school.
+- In case of a school nearby, students, teachers, entire school staff to be evacuated and act as per the emergency response plan of the school.
 Other public gatherings also need to be evacuated immediately.

 - After moving to a safe distance away from the potential leak, inform the pipeline owner regarding the incident.

 - Avoid making contact with escaping liquids or vapours.
-This will prevent you from getting any eye, skin or respiratory irritation and possible fire as the product may be highly flammable.
+Touching the liquid or vapour may cause any eye, skin or respiratory irritation and possible fire as the product may be highly inflammable.